-This recipe is for the traditional bread used in Day of the Dead (Dia de los Muertos) holiday celebrations.
+This recipe is for the traditional bread used in Day of the Dead (Dia de Muertos) holiday celebrations.

 ½ cup butter